outerbounds/metaflow-tools/README.md

 If you're not already using Terraform, this is the easiest way to get started on AWS.
 You can find the template under [aws/cloudformation](./aws/cloudformation) in this repository.

 ### Sample Terraform templates for AWS
-An alternate infrastructure as code option is Terraform.
+Another deployment option is using Terraform.
 An end-to-end example can be found under [aws/terraform](./aws/terraform) in this repository.
 The example leverages the official Terraform module [outerbounds/terraform-aws-metaflow](https://registry.terraform.io/modules/outerbounds/metaflow/aws/latest) as a building block.

 ## Metaflow on Azure (/azure)
 ### Sample Terraform templates for Azure